-- 247. It is not part of the reporting duty to require an auditor to perform any additional work as a result of the statutory duty, nor is the auditor required specifically to seek out reportable matters.
-However, the auditor includes procedures within the planning process to ensure that members of the engagement team have sufficient understanding (in the context of the individual's role) to enable them to identify situations which may give reasonable cause to believe that a matter should be reported to the regulator. - 248.
-Where a matter comes to light relating to a previous financial year which would give rise to a duty to report, then the auditor still makes a report.
+- 250. The legislation setting out the statutory duty to report does not require the auditor to perform any additional audit work as a result of this duty, nor is the auditor specifically required to seek out reportable matters.
+However, the auditor includes procedures within the planning process to ensure that members of the engagement team have sufficient understanding (in the context of the individual's role) to enable them to identify situations which may give reasonable cause to believe that a matter should be reported to the regulator.
+Any situations identified by the engagement team which may give rise to a duty to report are brought to the attention of the engagement partner without delay in order to determine whether a report to the regulator is required. - 251.
+Where a matter comes to light relating to a previous financial year which would give rise to a duty to report, then the auditor still makes a report, unless the auditor is certain that the matter has already been reported by the auditor or the charity's previous auditor.